REACH SVHC Evaluation

 - If the presence of candidate substances is confirmed or has to be suspected:

 - Will the threshold of 0,1 mass% of each SVHC be exceeded?

 - Is there a ban or any other restriction of that SVHC in chemical mixtures or for manufacturing process?

 If information from step 1 results in an unclear situation, testing may be needed.

 This can be the case if no information is available, e.g. if the supplier does not reply, or if there are doubts on reliability of existing information.

 A test is performed for identification and quantification of any SVHC in the article or in the chemical mixture.
 The test program will be different per material (e.g. plastic, glass, wood, metal, etc.), based on general knowledge on which SVHC could be part of which basic material.
 Similar materials can be grouped together and considered as one testing sample.

-This test can deliver the information of whether the threshold of 0.1 mass% per SVHC in the article is respected, which can help you to identify if you have to fulfil certain legal obligation (communication or notification) according to REACH.
+This test can deliver the information of whether the threshold of 0.1 % per SVHC in the article is respected, which can help you to identify if you have to fulfill certain legal obligation (communication or notification) according to REACH.